jyoshna118/movie-review/README.md

 # movie meter review website
 ## Introduction
-The Movie Review Website serves as an engaging hub where users can discover, rate, and share opinions on films.
-It combines both front-end and back-end technologies to deliver a smooth and interactive experience for movie lovers.
+The Movie Review Website functions as a dynamic and immersive platform, offering film enthusiasts a centralized space to explore, evaluate, and express their thoughts on a wide array of movies.
+By seamlessly integrating front-end and back-end technologies, the website ensures a responsive, user-friendly interface that fosters meaningful interaction and engagement.
+Whether users wish to discover new releases, rate their favorite films, or share insightful reviews, the platform provides a comprehensive and enriching cinematic experience.

 ## Features
 • User Authentication (Signup,Login, Logout)